 - Texas A&M University Faculty AffairsCongratulates Dr. Robert Chapkin for ASN Award

-FOLLOW US ON X (Twitter) @ChapkinLab
+FOLLOW US ON X (formerly known as Twitter) @ChapkinLab

 Congrats to the 2023 Mary Swartz Rose Investigator Awardees, shown here at the @nutritionorg #Nutrition2023 event in Boston yesterday!
 These awards are given for outstanding #research on the #safety & efficacy of bioactive compounds for human #health. https://t.co/RtGTwMQRrN pic.twitter.com/phLIP6JzyA— CRN (@CRN_Supplements) July 24, 2023